86Box/docs/usage/menubar.rst

    * **Language:** select a language for the 86Box user interface.
    * **Mouse sensitivity:** adjust the emulated mouse's tracking sensitivity.
-   * **Select media images from program working directory:** if checked, starts any file open/save prompts on the emulated machine's directory.
+   * **Select media images from program working directory:** if checked, the first file open/save prompt to pop up will start on the emulated machine's directory.
 This option is particularly useful for macOS users.
    * **Inhibit multimedia keys:** if checked, multimedia keys such as **Volume Up/Down** will not be passed through to the emulated machine.
    * **Ask for confirmation before saving settings / quitting / hard resetting:** enable confirmation messages for certain actions.
 These options can reenable confirmations after they have been disabled through the *Don't show this message again* box.
    * **Color scheme:** select a visual style for the 86Box user interface. *System* uses the operating system's global preference if possible.